How safety rules ‘written in blood’ saved lives in Tokyo plane crash - KESQ

 “If you want to see a reason why you should fly with them, I think this is it,” he says.

-JAL is regularly named among the world’s safest airlines in an annual listing by website Airlineratings.com.
+Only this week, JAL was named among the world’s safest 25 airlines in an annual listing by website Airlineratings.com.

 Editor in chief Geoffrey Thomas says: “Japan Airlines has enjoyed an excellent safety (record) since 1985.
 However that accident was not the airline’s fault and was due to defective repair performed by Boeing.